BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

       file you can email to the users who should also connect to the server.
 More information about the [Generate .tt File Dialog](@ref ttfile) is available [here](@ref ttfile).
+  - **Import .tt File**
+    - If you've received a .tt file from another TeamTalk user you can import the server to the *Server List* by pressing this button.
+    - Other users can send you [.tt files](@ref ttfiles) that have been [generated](@ref ttfile) to contain the information you need to join their server.

 ### Setup Encryption Dialog {#setupencryptiondlg}